josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 4. encountered events which tested those assumptions;
 5. adapted operationally;
 6. identified lessons;
+7. converted at least some lessons into equipment, doctrine, training or institutional practice;
-7. entered another period of fiscal, legal or political pressure;
+8. entered another period of fiscal, legal, technological or political pressure;
-8. reviewed Defence again.
+9. reviewed Defence again.

 *Rinse and repeat.*

-This does not mean Britain has spent the entire post-war period making the same mistake.
+That does **not** mean Britain has spent the entire post-war period making the same mistake.

 Different governments faced different: